113ll3/Ibmclouddocscli/idt/commands.md

 Any additional arguments you pass to the command beyond the flags will be parsed as the command to be run when the shell is opened.
 If you provide a command to be run, the shell inside the container will exit upon running the command and return to your terminal.

-For example, you can run the Linux `ls` command inside of the tools container shell by invoking `bx dev shell tools ls`.
-You can also specify additional flags to be passed into the shell command execution by wrapping the arguments in quotes, such as `bx dev shell "ls -la"`.
+For example, you can run the Linux `ls` command inside of the tools container shell by invoking `ibmcloud dev shell tools ls`.
+You can also specify additional flags to be passed into the shell command execution by wrapping the arguments in quotes, such as `ibmcloud dev shell "ls -la"`.

 ### shell command parameters
 {: #shell-parameters}